ZhimaoLin/ATAE-LSTM/README.md

 ### Data

-The processed dataset is in the `./data/covid_dataset.csv`.
+The pre-processed dataset is in the `./data/covid_dataset.csv`.
+Each sentence may have multiple aspects.
+However, the ATAE-LSTM model can only take one aspect per sentence.
+So, if a sentence has multiple aspects, I separate them so that each row only contains one aspect of a sentence.

 ### Install Packages